-This is a function to record your mouse clicks and keystrokes.
+Macros are a function to record your mouse clicks and keystrokes.
 It’s a Microsoft tool that can speed up your progress when working on repetitive tasks.
-Instead of manually repeating tasks (e.g. entering the same formulas), you can run a Macro to do it automatically for you.
+Instead of manually repeating tasks (e.g. entering the same formulas), you can run Macros to do it automatically for you.

 Learn how easy it is to enable, record, run, edit and delete Macros in Microsoft Excel.
 These steps can also be used in Word.

 Video Breakdown: Developer Tab 0.26, Record 1.05, Run 1.53, Visual Basic 2.10, Edit & Save 2.28, Disable 3.20